mohitt/order-processor/README.md

 ## To reset

-Delte orders.db in `src/OrderProcessor` directory and run `dotnet ef database update`
+Delete orders.db in `src/OrderProcessor` directory and run `dotnet ef database update`